1forb1dden1/Locate/README.md

 # Future Features
 1. Store your favorite location ( coordinate ) in the application.
 2. Navigation feature to navigate to saved locations or any coordinate/store.
+3. Automatically decide when to stop querying for the user's location and take picture.
+4. Utilizes temporary pictures in the cache rather than save them into the user's phone.